-Whether you're looking for a quirky Lomo lens, a DIY camera you have to construct yourself, or an outdoor camera that doesn't even have a viewfinder, we've got the best unusual Christmas gifts right here!
+Whether you're in the market for a DIY film camera you can construct yourself, or a quirky Lomography lens, or even an outdoor camera that doesn't even have a viewfinder, we've got the best unusual Christmas gifts for you to peruse right here.

 • Read more: Best Christmas gifts for photographers